Deva (2025 film): Marketing

 health issues.
 The promotional campaign kickstarted with an event held at Mithibai College, Mumbai on 23 January.
 The next day an event was held at R. D. National College, Bandra.
 On 28 January, Kapoor and Hegde toured Delhi for the film's promotion.
 A fan event was held at Sharda University.
 The same day, an event was held at the Connaught Place, New Delhi where the cast interacted with the media and fans.

 Release

 Theatrical

-Deva was theatrically released worldwide on 31 January 2025.
-It was earlier planned to release in theatres on 11 October 2024 (Dussehra), but was eventually postponed to 14 February 2025 (Valentine's Day).
-Later the release was preponed by two weeks.
+Deva was theatrically released on 31 January 2025.
+It was earlier planned to release on 11 October 2024, coincidn with Dussehra, but was postponed to 14 February 2025, coinciding with Valentine's Day.
+The release date was later preponed by two weeks.

 Home media

 The digital streaming rights were acquired by Netflix.
 The film began streaming on the platform from 28 March 2025.

 Reception

 Critical response

 Firstposts Vinamra Mathur termed Deva a "forgettable remake" of Andrrews's Malayalam film Mumbai Police (2013).
 She praised Kapoor's performance, but bemoaned that the film had changed the original's climax by altering the lead character's homosexuality.
 Shubhra Gupta of The Indian Express was not pleased with turning Mumbai Polices story into a hero-centred narrative.
 Justin Rao of The Hollywood Reporter India also opined that "Mumbai Police is reduced to a hero-worshipping vehicle of cliches and boredom in a painful downgrade of a solid idea".
 Writing for India Today, Zinia Bandyopadhyay believed that changing the original's climax "took away [the film's] biggest shock value".
 Conversely, NDTV's Saibal Chatterjee was more appreciative of the remake (which he considered significantly different from the original) for "liberally and judiciously sprinkling a mix of masala ingredients on a good cop-bad cop whodunnit".

 Sukanya Verma of Rediff.com opined, "Shahid's heft is the only thing that keeps up the momentum in a mediocre rehash, dumbed down by flimsy motive and mindless bravado".
 Nandini Ramnath of Scroll.in was appreciative of the film's technical aspects, particularly its cinematography and editing, as well as Kapoor's performance, but was critical of "its treatment of weighty themes such as guilt, culpability and redemption".
 Hindustan Times Rishabh Suri bemoaned that despite compelling work from Kapoor, the film was let down by a "predictable story" and "convoluted twists".